waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **TM45 (ATTRACT):** Infatuates opposite-gender Pokémon.
 *   **TM49 (FURY CUTTER):** Gets stronger with each consecutive hit.

-## II.
+## III.
 Current Objectives & Hypotheses

 ### Primary Objective: Find Ecruteak City
-*   **Current Location:** Ruins of Alph Outside
+*   **Current Location:** Ruins of Alph Inner Chamber
-*   **Primary Hypothesis:** The path to Ecruteak City is connected to the Ruins of Alph.
+*   **Primary Hypothesis:** The path to Ecruteak City is connected to the Ruins of Alph, and solving this puzzle is mandatory.
-*   **Alternative Hypothesis:** The Ruins of Alph is a side area.
+*   **Alternative Hypothesis 1:** The Ruins of Alph is a side area.
 The main path might be elsewhere, possibly an unexplored path on Route 36.
-*   **Plan:** Systematically explore all paths, warps, and unseen areas in Ruins of Alph Outside.
-If it's a dead end, return to Route 36 to search for other routes.
+*   **Alternative Hypothesis 2:** I am not trapped in this room.
+The warp-back was a one-time event, and I can leave via the ladder at (10, 13).

 ### Ruins of Alph Inner Chamber Puzzle
-*   **Status:** Abandoned for now.
-I was stuck in a behavioral loop trying to access the Pokégear radio.
-Will return later with fresh eyes or new items/abilities.
+*   **Current Hypothesis:** The puzzle is solved by tuning the Pokégear radio to the mysterious transmission.
+*   **Alternative Hypothesis:** The radio is a red herring.
+The puzzle involves interacting with the statues in a specific sequence, or using an item I don't possess yet.

 ### Team Rocket in Goldenrod
 *   **Goal:** Get past the Team Rocket grunt blocking the Radio Tower.
 *   **Status:** On hold.
 Progress is likely tied to a story event I haven't triggered yet.
-The Goldenrod Underground was a dead end.

 ## IV.
 Agent & Tool Development Ideas
+*   **`menu_navigator_agent`:** An agent to plan the sequence of button presses for complex menu navigation tasks.
+*   **`party_lead_advisor_agent`:** An agent to suggest the best lead Pokémon for a given situation (e.g., escaping wild battles, specific trainer types).

 ## V. Misc Info & Reminders
 *   **Bug-Catching Contest:** Tuesday, Thursday, Saturday in National Park.